jjoun64/HashiCorp/technical-writer/content.md

 # What is the difference between the Git push, pull, and fetch commands?

-The following commands enable you to send and get content changes between Git branches and repositories (also known as repos).
+The following commands enable you to send and get changes between Git branches and repositories (also known as repos).
 This document will explain the diffferences between the commands.

 - `git push` - sends changes from a local branch to a remote repo
 - `git fetch` - gets changes from a remote repo into your tracking branch